Aybars-Erenkul/Route-Mapper/README.md

 4) Reads the .csv file using pandas module
 5) Creates a network node for each line in file
 6) Saves the created network parameters in a .html file using PyVis

+Optionally, Route Mapper can also scrape the website for any additional IP addresses that the website is communicating with for various purposes such as fonts, js, SEO).

+This is accomplished by taking these steps:
+1) Uses the requests module to get the website's source code.

+2) The source-code of the page is scraped via bs4 to check any external connections the website is making.

+3) Passes the found URIs to a DNS Query function to get the corresponding IP addresses.

+4) Stores the URI and the IP datas to a seperate .csv file

+4) Reads from the .csv file, then create a node for each IP address.

+5) Adds and connects new nodes for visualization.
 ```